 - Regular HEAP - qualifications are based on household size and income.
-The 2020-2021 Regular HEAP benefit will open in November 2020.
+The 2020-2021 Regular HEAP benefit opens on November 2, 2020.

 - Emergency HEAP - qualifications are based on household size and income AND customers must have a utility shut-off notice.
-The 2020-2021 Emergency benefit will open in January 2021.
+The 2020-2021 Emergency benefit will open on January 4, 2021.